ebmeds/ebmeds-docker/README.md

 ## Installation

 ### Install Docker
-The installation instructions can be found on e.g. (Docker's site)[https://www.docker.com].
+The installation instructions can be found on e.g. [Docker's site](https://www.docker.com).
 We support version 1.12+.

 ### Install Node.js (optional)
 You will need Node.js to run the `npm` commands below.
 You can also run docker commands manually, removing the need for Node.